GjinRexhaj/Quadratic-Integral-Calculator/README.md

 ```
 After you download the file, you can move it anywhere and run it as long as you specify the path where it resides.

+# Documentation

+## Javadoc

+The Javadoc for this project can be found at this link: https://gjinrexhaj.github.io/Quadratic-Integral-Calculator/package-summary.html

 ## Source code

 ### IntegralCalculator.java